folio-org/okapi/doc/guide.md

 java -Dport=8600 -jar target/okapi-auth-fat.jar
 ```

-In the same way, to run the okapi-core, use:
+In the same way, to run the okapi-core, supply its jar file.
+We must also
+add a command as argument which tells what okapi-core must do.
+When playing
+with okapi on a single node, we use the `dev` mode.

 ```
 cd okapi-core
-java -Dport=8600 -jar target/okapi-core-fat.jar
+java -Dport=8600 -jar target/okapi-core-fat.jar dev
 ```

+There are other commands available.
+Supply `help` to get a description of
+these.

 A Maven rule to run the gateway is part of the `pom.xml`, in the
 main directory.